imransecrets/nrgok/Readme.md

-# NRGOK CONFIGURATION FOR POETRY IN WINDOW
+# NGROK CONFIGURATION FOR POETRY IN WINDOW

 Install ngrok via Chocolatey with the following command: